jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/conflict-interest/index.md

 - [One-shot hacking](../../services/one-shot-hacking/), if a precise
   audit is needed.

-Our customers rely on our Attack Surface Manager, the platform to keep track of weaknesses.
-They don’t have to worry much about managing findings on their IT assets; we make it easy for them by providing a tool to centralize everything.
+Our customers rely on our Attack Resistance Management platform, the platform to keep track of weaknesses.
+They don’t have to worry much about managing findings on their IT assets;
+we make it easy for them by providing a tool to centralize everything.

 We want to share with you some advice in avoiding conflicts of interest, as concluding remarks: